 Image

 4. Write down details.
 Record everything you remember—times, places, officer names, badge numbers, and nearby cameras.

-5. Call a violent crimes lawyer in Washington County, IL immediately so they can protect your rights and direct your next moves.
+5. Call a violent crimes lawyer in Washington County, IL right away to protect your rights and guide your next steps.

+Image